What is an executor of a will, and why do you need one?

 Motor vehicles

-Where motor vehicles are concerned, an executor should determine who has the keys, who drives the vehicle, the status of the vehicle’s insurance policy and, consider who’s responsible for costs if there’s an accident.
+Where motor vehicles are concerned, an executor should determine who has the keys, who drives the vehicle, the status of the vehicle’s insurance policy and consider who’s responsible for costs if there’s an accident.

-Reaching out to beneficiaries
+Reaching out to beneficiaries of a will

 An executor acts as a legally appointed representative to protect the assets of a deceased estate until they can be passed on to beneficiaries.
 This includes those beneficiaries who might reside interstate or overseas.
 Executors work to mandatory waiting periods for deceased estate administration tasks such as obtaining a Grant of Probate and conveyancing.
 It is good practice for executors to communicate regularly with beneficiaries to ensure there aren’t any misunderstandings or conflict about the process of deceased estate administration.

-Reducing the risk of claims
+Reducing the risk of estate claims of the deceased

 One thing that can be overlooked is the risk of claims against the estate.
-Once an executor obtains a Grant of Probate, Victorian law provides for a six month period in which someone may make a claim on the estate.
-This is sometimes referred to as the ‘Testator Family Maintenance’ (TFM) period.
-A TFM claim is typically made against an estate for money by a member of the testators’ family who believes they were entitled to more from the will than they receive.
-Claims don’t happen on every estate but, mishandling one can cost the estate.
+Once an executor obtains a Grant of Probate, Victorian law provides for a sixmonth period in which someone may make a claim on the estate.
+This is sometimes called the ‘Testator Family Maintenance’ (TFM) period.

 Executor Assist is a tailored service offering from State Trustees for executors who wish to retain their role but require expert guidance with obtaining a grant of probate and other specific deceased administration tasks.

-What if no will can be found?
+What happens if no will is found?

 Without a will, the deceased is found to be intestate.
 This means the estate is distributed in accordance with the laws of intestacy.
 These laws dictate a particular order of payment to the family members of the deceased.

-Who can be an executor
+Who can be an executor of a will?

-Anyone above the age of 18 can act as an executor of your will It can be a family member, friend, lawyer or other professional, or a trustee company such as State Trustees.
+Anyone above the age of 18 can act as an executor of your will.
+It can be a family member, friend, lawyer or other professional, or a trustee company such as State Trustees.
 When choosing an executor, they should be someone you trust who has the skills and time to manage complex legal and financial matters when you’re gone.

-Whoever you choose to appoint as executor, it’s a good idea to let them know before naming them in your will.
+When choosing a will executor, it’s a good idea to let them know before naming them in your will.
 Once you’ve made the decision, have a chat with them regarding your financial details and let them know where all your important documents and financial information are kept.
 This will make it a lot easier for the executor to get all your affairs in order later.

-An executor can authorise someone else to act for them
+Executors of wills can authorise someone else to act for them

 If you’ve been appointed as executor but don’t believe you have the capacity to fulfil the required duties, you can choose to authorise State Trustees to administer the estate on your behalf.

-Professional executors could be the better option
+Professional executor services could be the better option

 This approach may also be suitable if you don’t have a close relative or friend to choose as executor.
 A trustee company such as State Trustees can help in situations that may be complicated or ones that might require long-term administration.
 Appointing a professional can also help avoid problems if family members are unhappy with the terms or an appointed executor dies.
 A professional executor’s responsibility is to act objectively in line with your wishes.